 Mr Mosotho Moepya

-Before his involvement with elections, he held positions in the fast-moving consumer goods, third party logistics, and information technology industries where he worked for Unilever South Africa (Pty) Limited, Transnet Freight Rail, Barloworld Limited and the Bidvest Group.
+Before he started his career in elections management, Moepya held senior positions in the private sector.
+He worked for Unilever South Africa (Pty) Limited, Transnet Freight Rail, Barloworld Limited and the Bidvest Group.
 He holds a Masters of Business Administration (MBA) degree, as well as other commercial degrees.